Discovering the Atherton Tablelands

-Milla Milla town is the gateway to the Southern Atherton Tablelands with picturesque waterfalls, which are Queensland herigate listed.
-From Milla Milla you can start the 15 km circuit encompassing Zillie Falls and Ellinjaa Falls.
-It’s worth taking this extra circuit, because the falls are all different and offer various walking trails.
+Milla Milla town is the gateway to the Southern Atherton Tablelands with picturesque waterfalls, which are Queensland heritage-listed.
+From Milla Milla, you can start the 15 km circuit encompassing Zillie Falls and Ellinjaa Falls.
+It’s worth taking this extra circuit because the falls are all different and offer various walking trails.
 Zillie Falls was my favourite stop.

-From there you can keep driving on the highway and see more waterfalls, stop at the Crawford’s Lookout.
+From there, you can keep driving on the highway and see more waterfalls, stop at Crawford’s Lookout.
 Drive further on your way back to Cairns, follow the signs to Josephine Falls, the most popular waterfalls among the locals.
 Beware, at weekends it gets very crowded.

 Babinda Boulders and its amazing setting is another fabulous place, not to miss out on your way back, about 45 km south of Cairns.
-This is in my opinion the best place of entire waterfalls circuit, south of Cairns.
+This is, in my opinion, the best place for the entire waterfalls circuit, south of Cairns.